ecomplus/storefront/@ecomplus/storefront-components/docs/AInstantSearch.md

 ## Features

-- Personalized and collaborative filtering;
-- Allows users to find the right products in seconds.
-It is highly configurable to allow store owners to personalize search results for a more enjoyable shopping experience;
+ - Real-time search;
  - Number of Products of search;
-- Automatic search while typing the product;
+ - Automatic search when typing the term;
+ - List with search history;
+ - It makes self-correction.
+If you enter a misspelled term for example, it will be suggested with the correct spelling.
+ - Returns the most popular items if the user enters a term that is not found.

 ## Examples